-- Your urine sample is too diluted, so you need to restrict your fluid intake for a few hours before taking a urine sample.
+- Your urine sample is too diluted, so you must restrict your fluid intake for a few hours before taking a urine sample.

-- The LH surge is too mild to be detected by the test strips you are using.
-A low LH peak of 2.5 fold the median value of baseline.
+- The LH surge is too mild to detect by the test strips you use.
+A low LH peak of 2.5 folds the median value of the baseline.